minimpoun/ProjectSetupTool/README.md

 You can edit the base files located at ..\ProjectSetupTool\SetupFiles

 This is the source code for the tool.
-If you'd rather, you can just download the .msi installer, or you can pull from the Project branch
+If you'd rather, you can just download the .exe and files needed to run the tool from the Project branch